Trichomoniasis

 Diagnosis

-The doctor will ask about your symptoms, and sexual and health history.
+The doctor will ask about symptoms and health history.
+You will also be asked about your sexual history.
 A physical exam will be done.
-It will focus on the pelvic area.
+A pelvic exam may also be done.

 • Women—testing fluid or discharge from the vagina